 Telehealth is an overarching term for the application of digital communications and technology in healthcare.
 Here at Healthie, we most commonly use the term “telehealth” to mean video-based counseling sessions.
 This usually refers to when a provider and client can see one another in real-time via video capabilities that are HIPAA-compliant.

-Telehealth affords you the opportunity to practice virtually, which means no formal office space is required for in-person consultations.
+Offering telehealth sessions affords you the opportunity to practice virtually, which means no formal office space is required for in-person consultations.
 When starting your practice, this is a huge savings on overhead costs, allowing you to essentially get your business up-and-running with little expenses.